 The B450M Pro4 is also one of the few "budget" B450 chipset boards to feature actual heatsinks on the VRMs.

-The R3 2200G comes with a pretty good Wraith Stealth CPU cooler from AMD, but if you're going to be overclocking it would be wise to upgrade.
-If that's you, check out the best CPU coolers!
+In terms of cooling, you’re getting a pretty good Wraith Stealth CPU cooler from AMD, but if you’re going to be overclocking it would be wise to upgrade.
+If that’s you, check out the best CPU coolers!

 Graphics Card: The one major caveat with this build is that it has no graphics card.

-However, it does have the R3 2200G's integrated GPU as you saw in the previous section.
-It's not going to give you quite the same experience as a discrete GPU while gaming, but it will be enough to play most games without too many issues.
-Basically, it'll work well enough until you're ready to install a discrete GPU of your own.
+However, it does have the R3 3200G’s integrated GPU as you saw in the previous section.
+It’s not going to give you quite the same experience as a discrete GPU while gaming, but it will be enough to play most games without too many issues.
+Basically, it’ll work well enough until you’re ready to install a discrete GPU of your own.

 RAM: When it comes to RAM, 8GB is the baseline for any gaming PC build in 2019.
-With that in mind, this build is running 8GB of 2400MHz DDR4 RAM in a dual channel configuration of 2x 4GB sticks.
+With that in mind, this build is running 8GB of 3000MHz DDR4 RAM in a dual channel configuration of 2x 4GB sticks.

 If you want to add more RAM, you should know that the motherboard will support 2 more sticks; ideally, they should be the same speed.